-Learn a basic beef stock to complete your stock-making repertoire.
+5 basic beef stock recipes to complete your Chinese stock-making repertoire.

 Chinese soup stocks are commonly made from pork bones or chicken carcass.
-But beef bones are also good for stock.
+Beef stocks are less common but beef bones are also great for stock.

-The Chinese usually parboil meats and bones used in soups.
+The Chinese usually parboil meat and bones used in soups.
 This practice is also used for making stocks.
-The main reason for parboiling bones is that bones may have blood in them.
-By parboiling the bones for a few minutes, especially with some ginger can remove any unpleasant flavour.
+The main reason for parboiling bones is that bones have blood in them.
+By parboiling the bones for a few minutes, especially with some ginger can remove any gamey flavour.

 Browning, borrowed from the West, is another technique to achieve the same results.
 It also adds more flavour.
 It is no wonder that beef stock is also known as brown stock in the West.
 If you have an oven, you might want to try that.

-Common aromatics paired with beef bones in stock making include cinnamon, ginger, peppercorns, coriander and more.
+Common aromatics paired with beef bones in stock making include cinnamon, ginger, peppercorns, and coriander.

-Another tip is to add a splash of white wine vinegar to the bone broth helps the calcium in the bones to leach out quicker, making the soup more nutritious.
+Another tip is to add a splash of white wine vinegar to the bone stock helps the calcium in the bones to leach out quicker, making the soup more nutritious.

 Beef broth is fatty.
 You can chill the soup to firm up the fats for easier removal.
 If you are on a ketogenic diet, then leave it in to up the fat count.